ax8ax/patipada/post/hillsidehermitage.op.1.attachment.md

 >
 > `[ verse dhammapada 1 12 ]`

 [:
-the whole point of any teachings of the dhamma, such as the bows, is to follow them by **deed** , **word** , **thought** , ... those bows are part of the first steps towards the purification of all evil
+the whole point of any teachings of the dhamma, such as the bows, is to follow them by **deed** , **word** , **thought** , ...
+those bows are part of the first steps towards the purification of all evil

 experiences are preceeded by mind

 ...

-learn to know the happiness that comes from purity this happiness is blameless there is no delusion in looking for happiness what is delusion is looking for happines *outside*
+learn to know the happiness that comes from purity.
+this happiness is blameless.
+there is no delusion in looking for happiness.
+what is delusion is looking for happines *outside*.

 ...

-suffering is a condition for faith by means of craving one gives up craving
+suffering is a condition for faith...
+by means of craving one gives up craving...
 :]